-659, or 9.347 % of the total 696 707 private mooring permits granted.
-Exclusion of the operations within at least 2 miles of each mooring area.
+There are three proposed mooring areas on the north end of the island - Park Dock (5 moorings), Cranston Cove (12 moorings) and Head's beach (13 moorings).
+All three areas have only private mooring permits located within, and there are no commercial operations within at least 2 miles of each mooring area.
 The water Type is 2 for all three areas, and the town believes this form of low intensity boating, mainly by residents of the north end of the island, is consistent with the CRMC Type 2 water.
 The permit holders are responsible for maintaining the mooring tackle, as with all private mooring permits.
 The town maintains the ROW's to the water, where applicable, and in the case of deeded rights to riparian lots, the private associations maintain and manage the private riparian lot access.